Roger Corman, Hollywood mentor and king of B, dies at 98 - ExBulletin

 Roger Corman, Hollywood mentor and king of B, dies at 98

-LOS ANGELES (AP) – Roger Corman, the Oscar-winning king of B-movies who helped make low-budget classics such as Little Shop of Horrors and Attack of the Crab Monsters and gave breaks to many of the world's most successful actors and directors famous Hollywood stars, is dead.
+Roger Corman, the King of B's who helped produce low-budget classics like Little Shop of Horrors And Attack of the crab monsters and gave breaks to many of Hollywood's most famous actors and directors, has died.
 He was 98 years old.

-Corman died Thursday at his home in Santa Monica, California, his daughter Catherine Corman said in a statement Saturday.
+Mr. Corman died Thursday at his home in Santa Monica, California, according to a statement released Saturday by his wife and daughters.

 He was generous, open-minded and kind to everyone who knew him, the release said.
 When asked how he would like to be remembered, he replied: “I was a filmmaker, no less.

-Beginning in 1955, Corman helped create hundreds of films as producer and director, including Black Scorpion, Bucket of Blood and Bloody Mama.
+Beginning in 1955, Mr. Corman helped create hundreds of B-movies as a producer and director, including Black Scorpion, bucket of blood and Bloody Mom.
 A remarkable judge of talent, he hired aspiring filmmakers such as Francis Ford Coppola, Ron Howard, James Cameron and Martin Scorsese.
-In 2009, Corman received an honorary Academy Award.
+In 2009, Mr. Corman received an honorary Academy Award.

-There are many constraints of working on a small budget, but at the same time there are some opportunities, Corman said in a 2007 documentary about Val Lewton, the 1940s director of Cat People and other underground classics.
+There are many constraints of working on a small budget, but at the same time there are some opportunities, Mr. Corman said in a 2007 documentary about Val Lewton, the 1940s director of Cat people and other underground classics.

-You can play a little more.
-You can experiment.
-You need to find a more creative way to solve a problem or present a concept.
+The roots of Hollywood's golden age in the 1970s can be found in Mr. Corman's films.

+Roger Corman was my very first boss, my lifelong mentor and my hero.
+Roger was one of the greatest visionaries in cinema history, Gale Ann Hurd, whose notable producing credits include the Terminator film franchises, The abyss And The Walking Dead television series, said in an article on X, formerly Twitter.

-Initially, only drive-ins and specialty theaters offered Corman films, but as teens began to show up, the national chains relented.
-Corman's films were open for their time about sex and drugs, such as his 1967 film The Trip, an explicit story about LSD. written by Nicholson and starring Fonda and Hopper.
+Initially, only drive-ins and specialty theaters booked Mr. Corman's films, but as teenagers began to show up, the national chains relented.
+Mr. Corman's films were open for their time about sex and drugs, like his 1967 release.
+The tripan explicit story about LSD written by Mr. Nicholson and starring Mr. Fonda and Mr. Hopper.

-Corman got his start as a messenger for Twentieth Century-Fox, before graduating as a story analyst.
-After briefly leaving the industry to study English literature for a term at Oxford, he returned to Hollywood and launched his career as a film producer and director.
+Mr. Corman got his start as a messenger for Twentieth Century-Fox, before becoming a story analyst.
+After briefly leaving the business to study English literature for a term at Oxford University, he returned to Hollywood and launched his career as a film producer and director.

-Despite his money-saving ways, Corman maintained good relations with his directors, boasting that he had never fired one because I would not want to inflict such humiliation on them.
+Despite his money-saving ways, Mr. Corman maintained good relations with his directors, boasting that he had never fired a single one because I would not want to inflict such humiliation on them.

-Most of Corman's films were quickly forgotten by all but die-hard fans.
-A rare exception was 1960's Little Shop of Horrors, which featured a bloodthirsty plant that feasted on humans and featured Nicholson in a small but memorable role as a pain-loving dental patient.
+Most of Mr. Corman's films were quickly forgotten by all but die-hard fans.
+The 1960s are a rare exception Little Shop of Horrors, which featured a bloodthirsty plant that feasted on humans and featured Mr. Nicholson in a small but memorable role as a pain-loving dental patient.
 It inspired a long-running musical and a 1986 musical adaptation starring Steve Martin, Bill Murray and John Candy.

-In 1963, Corman launched a series of films based on the works of Edgar Allan Poe.
-The most notable was The Raven, which paired Nicholson with veteran horror stars Boris Karloff, Peter Lorre and Basil Rathbone.
-Directed by Corman on a rare three-week schedule, the horror spoof earned good reviews, a rarity for his films.
-Another Poe adaptation, House of Usher, was deemed worthy of preservation by the Library of Congress.
+In 1963, Mr. Corman launched a series of films based on the works of Edgar Allan Poe.
+The most notable was The crow, which paired Mr. Nicholson with veteran horror stars Boris Karloff, Peter Lorre and Basil Rathbone.
+Made by Mr. Corman on a rare three-week schedule, the horror parody won good reviews, a rarity for his films.
+Another Poe adaptation, House of Usherwas deemed worthy of preservation by the Library of Congress.

+It was my privilege to know him.
+He was a great friend.
+It shaped my childhood with the science fiction films and epics of Edgar Allen Poe, John Carpenter, director of Halloween, The thing and other classic horror and action films, said on X. I'll miss you, Roger.

-Towards the end of his life, Karloff starred in another Corman-backed effort, the 1968 thriller Targets, which marked the directorial debut of Peter Bogdanovich.
+Toward the end of his life, Mr. Karloff starred in another Corman-backed film, the 1968 thriller.
+Targetswhich marked Peter Bogdanovich's directorial debut.

-Corman's success attracted offers from major studios, and he made The St. Valentines Day Massacre and Von Richthofen and Brown on normal budgets.
+Mr. Corman's success attracted offers from major studios, and he directed The Valentine's Day Massacre And By Richthofen and Brown on normal budgets.
 However, both were disappointments and he blamed their failure on front office interference.

 Roger William Corman was born in Detroit and raised in Beverly Hills, but not in a wealthy neighborhood, he once said.
 He attended Stanford University, where he earned an engineering degree, and came to Hollywood after three years in the Navy.